What are you looking for in a neurology applicant?

 What do you like about being a residency director?

 As a resident and a chief resident, I always loved teaching as well as being able to make improvements in my own training program.
-Being a residency director has been an amazing experience—watching my residents transition from a beginning intern to a full-fledged neurologist is extremely rewarding.
+Being a residency director has been an amazing experience—seeing each resident transition from a beginning intern to a full-fledged neurologist is extremely rewarding.
 Now many former residents are faculty and medical educators making a real difference in our field!
 I enjoy the process of making our program better all the time and adding rotations and experiences as our departments grow.
 Now that I am an experienced program director, I have become involved in leadership and teaching of other program directors.
 I am committed to help make positive changes in medical education!

 One of my favorite parts of being a program director is meeting neurology applicants during recruitment.
 I look forward to meeting you, even though this year it will not be in person!